 Travel Tips and Tricks for Those With Mast Cell Activation Syndrome and Histamine Intolerance

-I’ve done a lot of traveling around the world.
+Beth traveled around the world.
 Sometimes those trips went well.
-But sometimes I got much worse.
+But sometimes it made things much worse.

-I can bring all my food with me in a cooler.
+I can bring all my food in a cooler.

 I can bring my own sheets and pillow.
 That keeps me from having to worry about detergents and chemicals on hotel linens.